Stock Profit Calculator

 How do I calculate profit on a stock trade?

-Stock profit is straightforward: subtract what you paid from what you received.
-If you bought 100 shares at $50 ($5,000) and sold at $60 ($6,000), your gross profit is $1,000.
-But that's before fees and taxes — your actual take-home could be significantly less.
+The full formula is net profit = (sell price − buy price) × shares − fees − tax.
+Start simple: subtract what you paid from what you received.
+If you bought 100 shares at $50 ($5,000) and sold at $60 ($6,000), your gross profit is $1,000 — but that is before fees and taxes, so your actual take-home can be meaningfully less.

 Always factor in broker fees (which reduce your profit) and capital gains tax (which takes a percentage of your gain).
 A trade that looks like a 20% gain might only net you 15% after these costs.